This short tutorial is designed to walk you through each step of valuing a company on the Intrinio Valuation engine.

 The only changes needed to complete a Valuation are on the “Assumptions” page.
 However, a wealth of additional information is provided within the Valuation.
 Other tabs such as the “WACC” and “DCF” show you exactly how those calculations are being made and exactly how your assumptions translate into cash flows.
 We also provide each of the financial statements (Income Statement, Balance Sheet, Statement of Cash Flows) as well as a multitude of Metrics and Ratios.
 All of this additional information is meant to aid you in adjusting your assumptions to arrive at an Intrinsic Value and make wiser investment decisions.

 If you're interested in digesting any of the data used in this Valuation in more depth, check out our Data Feed.
-Everyone gets 500 API calls/day for free, and after that - we only charge you for the data you use.
+You're able to start with a free trial, and after that - we only charge you for the data you use.
 No expensive seat license.

 WELCOME TO #DATAFREED NOT #DATAFEED